How To Play Blackjack Online for Beginners

 An easy casino table game to learn

 If you’re looking to learn how to play blackjack online via your desktop computer, your Android phone, your iPad, or anything in between, you’ll need to know the basics of online blackjack before you place your first real money bet.

-At this stage we are going to assume that if you are reading this you’ve never played a hand of real money blackjack, never mind opened up a game online.
-This is essentially our guide to how to play blackjack online for beginners.
+At this stage, we are going to assume that if you are reading this, you’ve never played a hand of real money blackjack, never mind opening up a game online.
+This is our guide to how to play Blackjack online for beginners.

 We are covering the basics to be as clear as possible.
 If you think this might be a little too basic for you, feel free to jump straight to the ‘variations of blackjacks and odds’ page or brush up on ‘the glossary of terms’.

 However, there’s no shame in getting a little refresher in the game, especially if the last time you had a go was with your drunk aunt 5 Christmases ago.

-So here’s three things you need to know about how to play Blackjack.
+So here are three things you need to know about how to play Blackjack.
 The rules, how to bet, and what to do once you have.